 The current Vice-Chairman of Crown Resorts, who is also the son of the late media tycoon Kerry Packer, has also announced that he will step down as Vice-Chairperson.
 After the sale goes through, Packer is set to be appointed the deputy chair of the Macau operator.

 The exit of Packer from the Crown Resorts means he leaves a good legacy in the Australian operator.
-Over the past 10 years, Packer, who owns 53% of Crown Resorts, has successfully led the joint venture between Crown’s Macau with the companies owned by Lawrence Ho.
+Over the past 10 years, Packer, who owns 53% of Crown Resorts, has led the joint venture between Crown’s Macau.
+Along with the companies owned by Lawrence Ho.

-Throughout the same 10 year period, the Macau’s entertainment sector expanded greatly with the assistance of the liberalisation of the gaming sector and the high number of Chinese tourists.
+Throughout the same 10 year period, the Macau’s entertainment sector expanded greatly with the assistance of the liberalization.
+The liberation of the gaming sector and the high number of Chinese tourists.
 Crown resorts will likely focus on bringing Chinese high rollers to Australia in the coming months.
 This will coincide with the addition of more Crown Resorts expansions in Australia.